 Picking Menus I Time Signal (new window mode) create a new time signal window with each pick of a node Time Signal (refresh window mode) update the last time signal window with each pick of a node Display node info mode Picking will cause certain node information to be dumped to the console.
 Display triangle info mode Picking will cause information about the triangle you click in to be dumped to the console.
 It may be easier to pick triangles with clipping planes on.
-Triangle construction/deletion Normal picking (ctrl-clicking on nodes) will select points to , form a triangle (triangulate).
+Triangle construction/deletion Normal picking (ctrl-clicking on nodes) will select points to form a triangle (triangulate).
 Clicking the first two nodes in this fashion will display the selected nodes, and then a line between the two.
 When the third is clicked, a new triangle is displayed and added to the geometry.
 CTRL-middle clicking selects a triangle (and not nodes) to be deleted.
-Again, it may be easier to pick triangles with clipping planes on.
+Again, it may be easier to pick triangles with 774 clipping planes on.
 Flip triangle mode Will change the order of drawing the triangle's points.
-This will cause front-facing triangles to become back-facing and vice-versa.
-Edit node mode Will allow you to pick a point and translate it with the key- board transform controls (see Section 8.2.2, keypad controls) Edit landmark point mode Will allow you to pick a landmark point and translate it with the keyboard transform controls (see Section 8.2.2, keypad controls) Delete node mode Will remove from the geometry any node that you pick and any triangles associated with it.
+This will cause front-facing triangles to become back-facing and T 1'4 1 1 vice-versa.
+Edit node mode Will allow you to pick a point and translate it with the key- Edit landarale asint and de board transform controls (see Section 8.2.2, keypad controls) Edit landmark point mode Will allow you to pick a landmark point and translate it with the keyboard transform controls (see Section 8.2.2, keypad Delete node mode controls) Will remove from the geometry any node that you nick and Delete node mode Will remove from the geometry any node that you pick and any triangles associated with it. any mangies associated with it.

-Table 10: Pick mode menus, part 1.
+Table 12: Pick mode menus, part 2.
 Picking is based on a mode (selectable in this menu), and is done with CTRL-left mouse button unless otherwise specified.